aafgani/poc-az-kv-on-legacy-dotnet-mvc/README.md

 ## Approaches

-Two main approaches are implemented for accessing secrets from Azure Key Vault:
+Two main approaches are implemented for accessing secrets from Azure Key Vault.
+The workflow is the same:
+- Secrets are retrieved from Azure Key Vault during application startup.
+- Retrieved values are used to replace the ConfigurationManager values, covering both AppSettings and ConnectionStrings.

 ### 1. `KeyVaultServiceWithClient`
 - Uses the official Azure SDK (`KeyVaultClient` and `AzureServiceTokenProvider`).